satsinush/homelab/docs/4-checklist.md

   * **📜 CA Certificate**
     * Install the generated `homelab-ca.crt` (found in [`./volumes/certificates`](../volumes/certificates/)) on all your client devices to avoid browser security warnings.
   * **🔐 Vaultwarden**
     * Sign in with SSO using your homelab email address.
 You **must** use the email provided to you by the setup script, otherwise ntfy will not create notifications for password reset emails and you may lose access to your account.
+If prompted for an SSO identifier, you can use any string.
     * [Vaultwarden Docs 🔗](https://github.com/dani-garcia/vaultwarden/blob/main/README.md)
   * **📈 Uptime Kuma**
     * Configure notifications to point to your `ntfy` service using the token from `NTFY_ADMIN_TOKENS` in the `.env` file.